 The Preston Tram Depot was opened in 1955 on the corner of Miller Street and St Georges Road.
 One of eight on the Melbourne tram system, the Preston depot is home to a fleet of 58 trams.
 Malcolm-like tram obsessives are in their element with everything from A1, B1, and B2 class trams to the ancient SW6-class and W6-class beauties housed here.

-Last year Yarra Trams announced the biggest tram depot redevelopment in Melbourne’s history at the Preston Depot.
-Under the $190m project the historic workshops will be transformed into a state-of-the-art facility to provide stabling, operational and maintenance facilities for new E-Class trams.
+Recently Yarra Trams completed the biggest tram depot redevelopment in Melbourne’s history at the Preston Depot.
+The $190m project saw the historic workshops transformed into a state-of-the-art facility to provide stabling, operational and maintenance facilities for new E-Class trams.
 Happy days all ye tram-spotters!